brunnolou/streaming-room/windows/README.md

    Download here: http://ffmpeg.zeranoe.com/builds/

    One important step is to define the `path` **environment variable**.
-I recommend watching this or other video to know how to install: https://www.youtube.com/watch?v=xcdTIDHm4KM
+I recommend watching this or another video to know how to install: https://www.youtube.com/watch?v=xcdTIDHm4KM

 3. ## Download Streaming Room